RicardoGomesRocha/Hacker-Rank-Challenges/day-0-hello-world/README.md

-#Day 0: Hello, World!
+# Day 0: Hello, World!

-You can find more info here: https://www.hackerrank.com/challenges/js10-hello-world/problem
+Follows a list of usefully resources:
+- 📚 [Here](problem-description.pdf) you can find a PDF file describing the problem;
+- ⚓ [Here](https://www.hackerrank.com/challenges/js10-hello-world/problem) you can find the original hackerrank problem description;
+- ✅ [Here](src/index.js) you can find the solution code;
+- 🎯 [Here](src/index.spec.js) you can find the solution test suit.